-Select to save results in a local results folder You can select any folder to save the results.
+Select to save results in a local results folder This folder can be any folder that you choose.

 - 1 Double-click the cell next to Same As Image to select False.

 - 2 Click the cell next to Results Folder.

 - 3 Click the Browse button.

 - 4 Select the folder to contain the results.

 - 5 Click OK.